About

 Through the use of hand tools, the artist remains in close physical dialogue with the wood.
 The body participates directly in the shaping process and in the formation of the surface.
 In this exchange, the body communicates with the material and inscribes itself into it.
 Art historian Vojtěch Volavka described this process as sculptural handwriting — a corporeal trace embedded within form.
 In this way, unique pieces emerge: objects that appear less as designed artefacts and more as individuals entering into relation with their counterpart.

 Writing and photography accompany the practice as parallel forms of research and reflection.
 In the publication Holzskulpturen selbst gemacht.
-Notizen zum schreibenden Körper, carving, body, and process are examined through a hybrid form of manual, essay, and artistic notation.
-Photography holds an equally central role, documenting surfaces, gestures, and material states while functioning as an independent visual practice.
+Queer Notizen zum schreibenden Körper, carving, body, and process are examined through a hybrid form of manual, essay, and artistic notation.
+Photography holds an equally central role, transforming and commenting the wooden sculptures and the body of the artist.

 The works are conceived as quiet, enduring presences — situated between sculpture, craft, and contemporary material discourse.

 Writing and photography accompany the practice as parallel forms of research and reflection.
 In the publication Holzskulpturen selbst gemacht.
-Notizen zum schreibenden Körper, carving, body, and process are examined through a hybrid form of manual, essay, and artistic notation.
-Photography holds an equally central role, documenting surfaces, gestures, and material states while functioning as an independent visual practice.
+Queer Notizen zum schreibenden Körper, carving, body, and process are examined through a hybrid form of manual, essay, and artistic notation.
+Photography holds an equally central role, transforming and commenting the wooden sculptures and the body of the artist.

 € 29.-